Our commitment to protecting Aboriginal heritage is enshrined in our values and measured against four pillars:

-Fortescue continues to build on its strong, long-standing relationships with Native Title Partners across the Pilbara.
+We continue to build on its strong, long-standing relationships with Native Title Partners (NTP) across the Pilbara.
 We have Land Access Agreements (LAAs) in place with seven Native Title groups in the Pilbara region: